PrestaShop/prestashop-specs/back-office/catalog/catalog-products-listing.md

 - If searchs were done before changing positions, they are keeped

-## 6. Deleting products

-If on the last page all products are deleted, I should return to the first page (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/14713">14713</a>), it's the same behavior as other listing

-## 7. Listing
+## 6. Listing

 ### Columns

 There are 10 columns:
 - ID product: it's possible to sort by id asc or desc and search by id min & max

+If anything other than a number is filled in min or max field, the field becomes red and the value is removed (issue <a href=""> 11167</a>)

 - Image: it's not possible to sort or search on this column

+The alt of the image is the caption saved in the product page, if the caption is empty the alt is the name of the product in the current language (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/10236">10236</a>)

 - Name: it's possible to sort by name asc or desc and search by name